ADHD and Sleep Deprivation Problems Animation

 Most stimulants prescribed for ADHD are a derivative of Amphetamine Salts, which work by increasing the release of neurotransmitters like dopamine in the brain.
 Dopamine is typically associated with pleasurable or happy feelings, but too much can cause feelings of paranoia, nervousness, or irrational fear and hallucinations.

-This phenomenon doesn’t affect all patients equally, and some even report that their use of stimulants allows them to calm their minds and fall asleep easier.
-This could be because, with a clearer mind anxiety may not be as severe.
+However, these medications don’t affect all patients equally, and some even report that their use of stimulants allows them to calm their minds and fall asleep easier.
+This could be because, with a clearer mind, anxiety may not be as severe.

 According to a study conducted at McGill University in Quebec, the following disorders are often diagnosed concurrently with ADHD but aren’t necessarily caused by it or vice versa.
 Many studies have linked sleep deprivation to ADHD-like symptoms, but scientists haven’t concluded what the exact nature of the relationship is between the two.